leeyuh8/etch-a-sketch/README.md

 [Live Demo](https://leeyuh8.github.io/odin-etch-a-sketch/)

 ## PURPOSE:
-To create an interactive Etch-a-Sketch where the user draws by hovering their mouse.
+To create an interactive Etch-a-Sketch where the user draws by hovering their mouse over the canvas.

 ## SKILLS:
 - DOM manipulation and events through javascript to add dynamic styling and interactive components.